-My research complements my teaching in the Computing in the Arts program and seeks to develop novel interaction metaphors in which creative human artists collaborate with intelligent software assistants to create artworks.
-This research finds application in fields of cinematography, theatre, visual arts, games, and simulated learning environments among others.
+My research complements my teaching in the Computing in the Arts program and explores novel interaction metaphors in which creative human artists collaborate with intelligent software assistants and contextualizing computing education in the arts to broaden participation.

 Enhanced Web-based collaborative environment for teaching film techniques.
 Story Blocker adds authoring tools to define characters, movie scripts, shot lists, and block and edit virtual movie scenes.

 Initial version of a Web-based collaborative environment to create, share, and critique short virtual 3-D animated movies.
 Featured intelligent recommendation of virtual 3-D shot critiques to other users who created similar shots in compatible story contexts.

 Introduces a new workflow for movie-making in which a human cinematographer collaborates with an intelligent assistant that learns composition and editing tendencies of the cinematographer’s previously recorded shots.
 Although the system relied on a hand-coded set of fifteen basic shot types, it was the first to dynamically learn a transition matrix that models the probability of cutting from one type of shot to another.